SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/2-quickbuy.md

 ### CMS Components

 Quick Buy is CMS-driven and consists of the `OpfQuickBuyButtonsComponent` component.
-If you are using OPF CTA Quick Buy (for example, PayPal), CTAs are rendered through the `OpfCtaQuickBuyButtons` CMS component.
+If you are using CTA Quick Buy for services such as PayPal, CTAs are rendered through the `OpfCtaQuickBuyButtons` CMS component.

 If you are using the [Spartacus Sample Data Extension](link), the Quick Buy component is already enabled.
 However, if you decide not to use the `spartacussampledata` extension, you can enable the Quick Buy CMS component manually through ImpEx.